basil08/smolKerberos/README.md

 2. each time i request a new ticket, my password is sent over (possibly compromised) network in cleartext. not good!

 # simplications made
-1. There is no network identifier.
-This will be auto-assigned to each user client and used in the access token along with username and service_name.
+1. ~~There is no network identifier.
+This will be auto-assigned to each user client and used in the access token along with username and service_name.~~ Added a barebone client program which randomly generates a client_id to simulate the idea of an immutable network identifier.

 Format of the access token
 key:value,key:value,key:value,...